Mi-Dora/Human-Robot-Interaction/README.md

 See README.md in each folder to install the environment.

-Following step is for the local host to run the system.
+Following steps are for local host to run the system.

 **Step 1:** startup roscore